dgpupaza/bpms-loan-demo/readme.md

 Install the application into JBoss BPM Suite
 --------------------------------------------

-Note: JBoss BPM Suite is already installed.
+Note: JBoss BPM Suite (can be downloaded from https://access.redhat.com/) is already installed.

 Before starting the installation add the loanOfficer role to the user which is used to login in Business Central.